-When purchasing real estate, identify any possible easements on the land before completing the purchase.
+When purchasing real estate, identify any possible real estate easements on the land before completing the purchase.
 What you assume might be a buildable section of the property might actually be some sort of easement, limiting your use of the land.
-Often the property owner does not receive compensation for an easement.
+Often, the property owner does not receive property easement compensation.

 Creation of Easement